rancher/rancher-docs/versioned_docs/version-2.0-2.4/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/install-rancher-ha.md

 If you choose to use self-signed certificates in [2.
 Choose your SSL Configuration](#2-choose-your-ssl-configuration), install cert-manager.

-### For Self-Signed Certificate Installs, Install Cert-manager
+### For Self-Signed Certificate Installs, Install cert-manager

 <details id="install-cert-manager">
   <summary>Click to expand</summary>